sudoghut/chinese-book-classification/README.md

 澄怀园诗
 ```

-2. Run the program
+2. Run All
-3. Download: book_category_match_output_{time}.xlsx will be automatically downloaded
+3. After executing the code, the program will automatically download a file named book_category_match_output_{time}.xlsx